spdsp04/evaluation/Melanoma_Detection_Assignment.md

 2.1 Model building on raw dataset

-You have accurately trained a CNN model for 20 epochs on the original training dataset. which are normalized to values between (0,1).
-Also the student has written his/her findings after the model fit with evidence of overfitting/underfitting.
+You have accurately trained a CNN model on the original training dataset. which are normalized to values between (0,1).
+You have written your findings.

 2.2 Model building on augmented dataset

+You have accurately trained a CNN model using dropout layer on the original training dataset, which are normalized to values between (0,1). you have writen your findings.

 2.3 Model building on rectified dataset

 You have accurately trained a CNN model using dropout layer for 30 epochs on the original training dataset. which are normalized to values between (0,1).
-Also the student has writen his/her findings after the model fit with evidence that the earlier found issues has been resolved.
+You have written your findings after the model fit .

 3. Coding Guidelines